 Spiders Can Be a Nuisance

-Spider control eliminates many problems.
-With a few exceptions, spiders are not aggressive to humans but will bite if pressed against the skin or if they sense a threat to themselves or their webs.
+With a few exceptions, spiders are not aggressive to humans.
+But they will bite if pressed against the skin or if they sense a threat to themselves or their webs.
 With their bad eyesight, they might mistake you for prey if they are hungry enough.

 Two species within the Croach® spider pest control area have medically significant bites.
 Others can cause serious reactions, especially for those with allergies.